 Christian Union at Penn is resourced by Christian Union.

-The Collegium Institute is a scholarly foundation that draws mainstream learning at Penn into conversation with the Catholic intellectual tradition, and with the “catholic” or universal questions that can bind the various parts of our modern research university together.
-It offers weekly and biweekly colloquia, seminars, classical language workshops, lectures and special events together with academic departments, centers, and student groups across the university of Pennsylvania.
-The institute’s name, collegium, serves as a reminder that the pursuit of learning, which is the principal object of all universities, is a communal enterprise.
+The Collegium Institute Student Association at Penn is a vibrant academic community that draws mainstream learning at Penn into conversation with the Catholic intellectual tradition, and with the “catholic” or universal questions that animate a human life.
+For undergraduates it offers weekly dinner discussions (Food for Thought), Faith & Reason seminars, inter-collegiate humanities feasts, a Medical Humanities fellowship series, a Philosophy of Finance working group, classical language workshops, lectures and special events, and a robust student fellows program.
 Its flourishing depends upon its members working together to cultivate certain virtues of mind and character, such as humility, trust, honesty, justice, and the love of truth.
 Collegium’s faculty and student fellows come from a variety of religious faiths and none.